bycoffe/campfin-linker/README.md

 As the `individuals` table grows, future linkages will take longer.
 If you don't need records linked across projects, you can use a different `individuals` tables for each one by creating a new table and modifying database.yml to point to the correct table.

 Records from the `individuals` table are cached in memory to reduce MySQL queries.
 Depending on how much RAM you have available, you can tweak the size of the cache by changing `MAX_CONTRIBUTOR_CACHE_SIZE` in `campfin/linker.py`.
-(Default is 1 GB).
+(Default is about 1 GB).

-Use `test.py` to evaluate the machine learning performance and tweak the parameters
+Use `test.py` to evaluate the machine learning performance and tweak some parameters

 ## Authors